wislon/xamarin-android-use-removable-sd-card/README.md

 OK, so now we've established how to locate the SD card (assuming we have one plugged in!).

 ### Can We Write To It?
 How do we know if it's writeable?
-We could get all complex and try and figure out what type of user permissions we have, look at attributes on the file system and get all hard-core rock-star-coder complicated.
-Or we could simply just try and write to it (this could involve writing a file, creating a directory, deleting a file, etc.).
+Well, let's just try and write to it...

 ```csharp